 - Withdrawal and isolation

 A person’s reaction to trauma often starts with shock and then moves into denial, followed by feelings of victimization that impact self-esteem and one’s ability to function.
-For a person who has experienced sexual harassment, he may have endured this harassment for quite a period of time, attempting first to handle it on his own before he acknowledged that he needed help.
+For a person who has experienced sexual harassment, he or she may have endured this harassment for quite a period of time, attempting first to handle it on his own before acknowledging that he needed help.

 It is at this time that counseling and support for the victim is critical.